Want to know what to avoid in Mumbai while visiting? Here, I’ve mentioned the top 12 things to avoid in Mumbai for a fun and safe trip.

 Mumbai is generally a safe city, but it’s important to be cautious when walking alone at night, especially in less busy areas.
 Stick to well-lit streets and avoid deserted areas, and don’t be afraid to ask locals for advice on safe routes.

 It’s also a good idea to let someone know where you’re going and when you expect to return, and to carry a charged phone with you at all times.
-Consider using ride-sharing apps or taxis to get around at night, especially if you’re not familiar with the area.

 11. Breaking Local Laws

-Breaking local laws is one of the critical things to avoid in Mumbai for sure.
-While visiting Mumbai, it’s important to respect local laws and customs.
 This includes avoiding activities that are illegal or frowned upon in the local culture.
 For example, drinking alcohol in public places or littering can result in hefty fines or even imprisonment.

 It’s also important to be aware of local dress codes, especially when visiting religious sites or more conservative areas.
 Familiarize yourself with local laws and customs before your trip to avoid any unexpected consequences.